wqruan/HawkEye/README.md

 ```

-## Accuracy of HawkEye (Table 2, Table 3)
+## Accuracy of HawkEye (Table 1, Table 2, Figure 6, and Figule 7)

-After runningthe following script, `Data/modelname-i.txt` would contain the profiling results from HawkEye in Table 2 and Table 3.
+After runningthe following script, `Data/modelname-i.txt` would contain the profiling results from HawkEye in Table 1, Table 2, Figure 6, and Figule 7.

 ```
 chmod +x Scripts/profiling-models.sh
 ./Scripts/profiling-models.sh
 ```
+The above commands might take about one hour.
+The profiling results from CrypTFlow2 and CrypTen can be obtained by the following steps: (1) Downloading the codes stored in https://github.com/wqruan/EzPC-HawkEye/tree/main and https://github.com/wqruan/MPCFormer-HawkEye.
+(2) Following the instructions in README-HawkEye.md of source codes.

-## Efficiency of HawkEye (Table 4)
+## Efficiency of HawkEye (Table 3)

 After running the following script, the time of total profiling and block tree analysis for five secure model inference processes would be shown in the terminal